 The speed at which fake news travels has endorsed application programming interfaces.
 The danger is there, but it's easier to avoid if we have the APIs under control.

-Fake or manipulated information that travels at the speed of light over the Internet is now a major cause for concern in society.
-Are we seeing an invasion of fake news?
 It came to prominence during the United States presidential campaign which led to Donald Trump's victory, and in Spain during the heat of the challenge by the independence movement in Catalonia.
 But it has always existed, and always will.

 The danger is there, but it's easier to avoid if we have the APIs under control.
 APIs (Application Programming Interface) are the shortest route to connect two IT systems and are today behind practically all information exchanges on the net.